toledompm/devops-culture/config_management/git.md

 ### Branches
 Branches are for programmers to be able to work on larger functionalities, which demand more development time, without affecting the current version of the application.
 GitHub creates a copy of the directory which can then be developed in isolation, without affecting the central repository or other branches.
 When work is completed on a branch, it can be joined to other branches through the process known as merge.
-In case you want to join this isolated branch with the central repository.

 ### Pull Request
 Pull Request, the person responsible for managing the project will receive a request to analyze the request and decide whether or not to accept a certain contribution.
 This serves both to merge branches with the central repository and to allow someone to copy the files to their personal computer.